navi-08/credit-risk-classification/README.md

 # credit-risk-classification
 supervised learning

+        ****Overview:**
+The purpose of this analysis is to evaluate the performance of a logistic regression model trained with oversampled data for predicting loan categories - healthy (label `0`) and high-risk (label `1`).
+The oversampling is applied to address class imbalance, and the goal is to assess how well the model identifies both types of loans.

+**Model Evaluation Metrics:**
+- **Accuracy:** 99%
+- **Precision (Label `0` - Healthy Loans):** 100%
+- **Recall (Label `0` - Healthy Loans):** 99%
+- **F1-score (Label `0` - Healthy Loans):** 100%
+- **Precision (Label `1` - High-Risk Loans):** 84%
+- **Recall (Label `1` - High-Risk Loans):** 99%
+- **F1-score (Label `1` - High-Risk Loans):** 91%

+**Summary:**
+The logistic regression model, trained with oversampled data, demonstrates exceptional performance in predicting both healthy and high-risk loans.
+It achieves perfect precision and recall for healthy loans and maintains a good balance for high-risk loans.
+The overall accuracy stands at 99%, showcasing the model's robustness.

+**Recommendation:**
+- **Positive Aspects:**
+  - Exceptional performance in identifying healthy loans.
+  - Effective capture of high-risk loans with a good balance between precision and recall.
+  - High overall accuracy and well-balanced metrics indicate model robustness.

+- **Recommendation:**
+  - **Recommended:** The model is recommended for use by the company due to its outstanding performance in accurately classifying both healthy and high-risk loans.
+The high precision and recall scores, along with a 99% accuracy, make it a reliable tool for loan categorization.

+- **Justification:**
+  - The model's ability to achieve a perfect F1-score for healthy loans and a well-balanced F1-score for high-risk loans demonstrates its effectiveness in addressing the company's classification needs.
+The high accuracy further supports its reliability, making it a suitable choice for deployment in a real-world scenario.**

                     In this Challenge, you’ll use various techniques to train and evaluate a model based on loan risk.
 You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 Before You Begin
 Create a new repository for this project called credit-risk-classification.
 Do not add this homework to an existing repository.